North Carolina

 - First time voters who registered to vote by mail and DID NOT provide verification of identification (drivers’ license number or last four digits of their Social Security Number) must present proof of identification the first time that they vote.

-- A current and valid photo ID; or
+- A current and valid photo identification (e.g., North Carolina driver’s license); or

-- A current utility bill, bank statement, government check, paycheck, or other government document that shows the voter’s name and address.
+- A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows the voter’s name and residential address; or

 Moved within the same precinct in the same county